josymarss/github-social/README.md

-# cplp-github
+# github-social
-A simple site to find repositories from community of portuguese speaking countries in world, repositories that you love.
+A simple site/social network to see all your status, issues and repositories in world, repositories that you love.
+See followers an more.